 5. Divide mixture into 6 patties, shaping them into the size you want.
 Seitan can be quite springy, so you have the option of rolling them out thinner, in which you will need to roll them out a few times to maintain that shape or a smaller thicker patty is more easily achieved.

-6. Place the seitan burger patties on a plate and place in the fridge for approx. 20 minutes - this will help them firm up further before cooking.
+7. Place the steamed seitan burger patties on a plate and place in the fridge for approx. 20 minutes - this will help them firm up further before cooking.

 * Cooking times varies depending on method of cooking

 ** The seitan beetroot patties stay fresh in the fridge for up to 3 days, or in the freezer for up to 2 months.
 Deforst fully before cooking.